dingliu/Certified-Jenkins-Engineer-Study-Notes/README.md

 - Define continuous integration, continuous delivery, continuous deployment
     - [Continuous Integration](https://www.martinfowler.com/articles/continuousIntegration.html)
+      > Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
     - [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html)
+      > Continuous Delivery is a software development discipline where you build software in such a way that the software can be released to production at any time.
     - Continuous Deployment
+      > Continuous deployment goes one step further than continuous delivery.
+With this practice, every change that passes all stages of your production pipeline is released to your customers.
+There's no human intervention.
 - [Difference between CI and CD](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd)
 - [Stages of CI and CD](https://www.michielrook.nl/2018/01/typical-ci-cd-pipeline-explained/)
 - [Continuous delivery versus continuous deployment](https://puppet.com/blog/continuous-delivery-vs-continuous-deployment-what-s-diff)